-Mission: The Mission of the Master of Healthcare Administration (MHA) program at UNC is to improve decision-making and leadership skills of professionals at all career stages who aspire to managerial roles as well as mid-career professionals looking to advance to higher level management and leadership positions in health and public health organizations in North Carolina, in the United States, and globally.
+Mission: The Mission of the Master of Healthcare Administration (MHA) program at UNC is to improve decision-making and leadership skills of emerging professionals who aspire to managerial roles as well as mid-career professionals looking to advance to higher level management and leadership positions in health and public health organizations in North Carolina, the United States, and globally.
 Our practice and research-focused faculty prepare students through a balance of classroom and experiential learning with a focus on health equity.

 Values: The Department of Health Policy and Management’s values (.pdf) reflect inclusive moral principles and beliefs shared by our faculty, staff, students and alumni.